Marriage is sacred—yet so am I. I’m a beloved child of the Father. I’m called…

 From perhaps seemingly inconsequential movements in her body, came revelation of a longstanding inner conflict.
 Judy was able to listen in to the part of herself that plays out “suffer and hard” and to ask the Lord to shine His light onto these beliefs, illuminating what’s True.
 She is now also spending time getting to know the part of herself that is carefree and peaceful, listening and expanding her comfort with this partially forgotten way of being in her life.

-Stepping into wholeness means embracing the whole story…Life may be hard and Life can be easy.
+Stepping into wholeness means embracing the whole story…At times, life feels hard and at times life flows with ease.

 I imagine both have been true in all of our lives at one time or another (and will be again!).
 Yet, rather than allowing these polarities to begin an inner battle, the Lord wants to guide us towards wholeness – acceptance of the whole thing.
 The hard and the easy.
 The dis-ease and the peace.
 The uncertainty and the knowing.